Why Pete Steele of Type O Negative is the ultimate goth boyfriend

 ‘Happy Halloween… baby.’

-The song – off of Type O’s 1993 breakout album Bloody Kisses, which celebrated its 25th birthday just two months ago – is a sarcastic tale of a vain woman with a penchant for darkness who won’t go out on a rainy, blustery All Hallow’s Eve until she perfects her look by dying her roots jet-black.
-‘She’s in love with herself, she likes the dark… On her milk white neck, the devil’s mark,’ Peter croons in a near-whisper, emphasizing the ‘k’ in a way that makes you think of bared fangs.
+The song – from Type O’s 1993 breakout album Bloody Kisses – is the sarcastic tale of a vain woman with a penchant for darkness who won’t go out on a rainy, blustery All Hallow’s Eve until she perfects her look by dying her roots jet-black.
+‘She’s in love with herself, she likes the dark… On her milk white neck, the devil’s mark,’ Peter croons in a near-whisper, emphasising the ‘k’ in a way that makes you think of bared fangs.

-It’s been eight and a half years since Peter – who was not only Type O’s frontman, but also its bassist and main creative force – tragically passed away at the age of 48 due to an aortic aneurism in his heart.
+It’s been 11 years since Peter – who was not only Type O’s frontman, but also its bassist and main creative force – tragically passed away at the age of 48 due to an aortic aneurism in his heart.
 And while Type O Negative died with him, his legacy of sensual, gothic doom is still extremely important to metal, its culture, and fans pining after a photo of his statuesque form and burning gaze late into the night.

-Here are the top five reasons why, even this many years after his death, Peter Steele is still the ultimate fantasy goth boyfriend.
+Here are the top five reasons why, even this many years after his death, Pete Steele is still the ultimate fantasy goth boyfriend.

 Type O Negative established their dark brand of gothic eroticism early.
 Their 1991 debut album was called Slow, Deep, And Hard (also a juvenile nod to their low-end heavy, gothic style of doom) and its general theme was a fantasy Peter had about killing his girlfriend and then himself after he catches her cheating.